justingrant94/Project/README.md

 **Challenges:**

 **1.** One of my main challenges was displaying the four counters that won.
-What I faced was as soon as the user wins the counters disappear, which i believe is down to the remove function that i created.
+What I faced was as soon as the user wins the counters disappear, which I believe is down to the remove function that I created.
 However, when I uncommented the remove function it then displayed the counters but the game continued so I couldn't figure out how to stop that from happening.

 **2.** The second challenge was creating a set timer that disappeared after 5 seconds.